-We perform Bench-marking of our adaptive test time defense on multiple SOTA methods that are used achieving adversarial robustness in the model.
-For our analysis of proposed adaptive test time defense on CIFAR-10 in table~\ref{tab:basicexp} we used PGD~\cite{madry2018towards}, Interpolated Adversarial Training~\cite{lamb2019interpolated}, Carlini-Warger Loss~\cite{carlini2017towards} and Robust CIFAR-10~\cite{featuresnotbugs} to adversarially train the baseline model.
-In general for PGD, IAT and CW Attack the adversarial training works as generating an adversarial example using the underlying attack and the objective to to minimize loss on these adversarial examples.
+We perform benchmarking of our test-time defense on multiple SOTA methods that achieves adversarial robustness in the model.
+For our analysis of RFI on CIFAR-10 in table~\ref{tab:rfi_calib} we used PGD~\cite{madry2018towards}, Interpolated Adversarial Training~\cite{lamb2019interpolated}, Carlini-Warger Loss~\cite{carlini2017towards} and TRADES~\cite{zhang2019theoretically} to adversarially train the baseline model.
+In the case of Robust CIFAR-10~\cite{featuresnotbugs}, we only replaced the standard CIFAR-10 dataset with the robust dataset.
+In general for PGD, IAT and C\&W attacks the adversarial training works as generating an adversarial example using the underlying attack and the objective is to minimize loss on these adversarial examples.
 PGD attack uses gradient descent to iteratively maximize the classification loss with respect to the input while projecting the perturbed example into the norm ball defined for the attack.
 IAT uses a joint objective that minimizes the classification loss of perturbed examples generated from PGD or any other attack along with classification loss on clean data with MixUP~\cite{mixup}.
-We use Robust CIFAR-10 proposed in ~\cite{featuresnotbugs}, although is not an adversarial training method but rather the final dataset from a procedure to only retain robust features in the dataset. \citet{featuresnotbugs} disentangle the robust and non robust features by creating a one to one mapping of an input to its robustified image.
+We use Robust CIFAR-10 proposed in ~\cite{featuresnotbugs}, although is not an adversarial training method but rather the final dataset from a procedure to only retain robust features in the dataset. \citet{featuresnotbugs} disentangle the robust and non-robust features by creating a one-to-one mapping of an input to its robustified image.
 From an adversarially pretrained backbone (ResNet-18 using PGD $\ell_2-$norm and $\epsilon=0.25$) linear layer features are extracted for the natural image and also from a noise input.
-Then by minimizing the distance between these two representations in the input space over the noise, a image which only retains robust features of the original input is obtained. \\~\\ For training using all these baseline adversarial training methods we set the batch size as 128.
-We use SGD with momentum as the optimizer where we set the momentum to be 0.1, we also set the weight decay to 0.0002.
-We run our training for 200 epochs and set the learning rate schedule as starting with 0.1 for first 100 epochs and then we reduce the learning rate by 90 percent every 50 epochs.\\~\\ For table~\ref{tab:benchmarkcomparison} we benchmark our adaptive test time defense on multiple recent state-of-the-art methods for both CIFAR-10 and CIFAR100 datasets.
-For all our baseline methods we obtain the model weights from RobustBench~\cite{croce2020reliable}.
-We then update the weights of all underlying models in their last linear layer using our adaptive test time defense method and benchmark the updated model with RobustBench.
-We provide our implementation of benchmarking experiments along with supplementary material.
+Then by minimizing the distance between these two representations in the input space over the noise, an image that only retains robust features of the original input is obtained.